Cashmere Quality & Features

 Shearing Timing and Frequency

-Due to the nature of this process, production runs are very limited and our cashmere pieces will be created in very small batches.
+Due to the nature of this process, production runs are very limited and our cashmere pieces are created in small batches.

 Responsible Grazing & Environmental Conservation